konkrer/VTX-Guru/libr/SCORES.md

 	events.

 	The algorithm is currently tuned to give relevant results with 2 to 6 pilots flying at once.
-To be able to better judge larger numbers of pilots flying at once the broacast factor would need to be adjusted.
+To be able to better judge larger numbers of pilots flying at once the broadcast factor would need to be adjusted.